jan-polivka/grandstrat/README.md

-GrandStrat
+# GrandStrat

-Foundation:
+## Foundation:
-    JavaScript for presentation, Java for calculation
+   	- JavaScript for presentation, Java for calculation
-    Incremental improvement
+    - Incremental improvement
-    Refactor is inevitable
+    - Refactor is inevitable
-    REST API
+    - REST API
-    Test-driven
+    - Test-driven

-To do:
+## To do:
-    Clean up unnecessary lines
-    Write a test for "getAllStrats"
+    - Write a test for "addNewStrat" and refactor "addNewStrat"
-    Refactor "getAllStrats"

-Future plans:
+## Future plans:
+	- Register + Login
+	- Database migration?
-    Logging
+    - Logging
+	- NavBar for Frontend